0xl0nely/vmcc/doc/notes/readme.txt

 also, c is just my favorite language, its simplicity and lack of features gives it that fun creative feeling that i dont usually find with other languages; besides c++.

+i also think it would be very efficient if we were to read/load the entire source file into memory. as normally this is a terrible idea for binary analysis, source files shouldnt use up too much memory so it would be optimal to do this i think.

+plus, its not like theres random junk within a source file, everything is important and needs to be known to the backend interpreter.

+this project will implement it's own glibc within the virtual machine; as we cannot port any other code to our vm.
+So I doubt that any of the functions will be as efficient; especially when running in a vm.

+oh well, at least this time i get to write my own malloc :)

+a feature i do absolutely want to add is the ability to call syscalls, and threading support.
+Though threads may actually mess something up; as whenever threads are introduced into a large code base something always breaks down.

+hmhm, yea maybe leave threading support out for now.

+the actual vm/interpreter may leverage threading; but im pretty sure something is going to break if i introduce threading support within the vm's execution runtime. plus i dont even know how to do that :(

+we can perform lexical analysis on each source file, and convert it all into tokens within the following
+format:

+(TOKEN_TYPE, VALUE)

+in this case, if we are to parse a variable:

+int x = 10;

+(32BIT_INTEGER, 10)

+or a function:

+int jojo(char* arg1, int arg2, long arg3, void* arg4) {}

+(FUNC, jojo)

+we now have this token, so it understands to read between each ',' and read in each parameter.

+i also have no clue how to make runtime environments fast; i guess i have to go research other primary examples like etherium smart contracts, js, java, c#?

+it would also be nice to have exportable bytecode, something like a jar file that can run on other environments?

+also, include c structures as they are verrryy useful and i enjoy using them :)

+we should also be smart with what we feed to our vm, like; if a function is not called, or a for/while loop has no code within it. we can just directly omit that piece of code. this shouldnt be too hard, but it might cause some unwanted overhead in our interpreter?